Æthelstan's invasion of Scotland: Background

 Æthelstan's reasons for mounting an invasion are unclear and historians give alternative explanations.
-According to one theory, Æthelstan was capitalizing on death of two sources of opposition.
-Specifically, the death of his half-brother Edwin in 933 might have finally removed factions in Wessex opposed to his rule while Guthfrith, the Norse king of Dublin who had briefly ruled Northumbria had died in 934 meaning that any resulting insecurity among the Danes would have given Æthelstan an opportunity to stamp his authority on the north.
+According to one theory, Æthelstan was capitalizing on the deaths of two sources of opposition.
+Specifically, the death of his half-brother Edwin in 933 might have finally removed factions in Wessex opposed to his rule, while Guthfrith, the Norse king of Dublin who had briefly ruled Northumbria, had died in 934, meaning that any resulting insecurity among the Danes would have given Æthelstan an opportunity to stamp his authority on the north.
 A second theory concerns an entry in the Annals of Clonmacnoise, recording the death in 934 of a ruler who was possibly Ealdred of Bamburgh.
 This points to a dispute between Æthelstan and Constantine over control of his territory.
 The Anglo-Saxon Chronicle briefly recorded the expedition without explanation, but the twelfth-century chronicler John of Worcester stated that Constantine had broken his treaty with Æthelstan.